cpierceworld/CarND-Vehicle-Detection/writeup.md

 ##### 2. Histogram of Color Features

 In addition to HOG, I used Histogram of Color features for my classifier.
 The code can be found in the 7th code cell in the notebook.
-I did tests with both having it on and off and found that classifcation worked better with it.
+I experimented with having it and not having it and found that classifcation worked better with it.
 I experimented with various color spaces and number of bins.
 Here is an example histogram using the `YCrCb` color space with 32 bins per channel:

 ![alt text][image5]
 ![alt text][image6]

 ##### 3. Spatial Binning of Color Features

-I also used Spatial Binning of Color feature for my classifier.
+I also used Spatial Binning of Color features for my classifier.
 The code can be found in the 7th code cell in the notebook.
-Again I ran test with both having it on and off and found the classification worked better with it.
+Again I experimented with having it and not having it and found that classification worked better with it.
 I experimented with various color spaces and image sizes.
 Here is an example of using `YCrCb` color space, resized to 32x32:

 ![alt text][image7]
 ![alt text][image8]

+#### 4. Scaling the Feature Vector

+The resulting feature vector is the concatenation of the HOG, Histogram, and Binned Color features which have values in different scales (e.g. "0.0 - 1.0" vs. "0 - 255").
+In order to not have one feature set dominate just due to the scale of it's output values, the code rescales the feature vector using `sklearn.preprocessing.StandardScaler`.
+(This is done in the `VehicleClassifier.train()` method, after stakcing together all the feature vectors).

 #### 2. Explain how you settled on your final choice of HOG parameters.